Gooding706/6502-Assembler/readme.md

 Comments are prefixed with a ';'.

 ## What am I still working on?
-Error handling is pretty abysmal at the moment and needs quite a bit of attention.

 I would like to add a '.include' preprocessor directive for multi-file projects.